trane-project/trane/README.md

 ## Documentation

-Full documentation for The Trane Project, including this software, can be found at the [official site](https://trane-project.github.io/)
+Full documentation for The Trane Project, including this library, can be found at the [official site](https://trane-project.github.io/)

 ## A Code Tour of Trane